finos/datahelix/docs/GettingStarted/GenerateTestCases.md

 # Generating Violating Data (Test Cases)

+This page details how to generate data that intentionally violates the constraints of a profile.

-GenerateTestCases produces one file per rule violated along with a manifest.json file which lists the violated rules.
+GenerateTestCases produces one file per rule violated along with a manifest.json file which lists the violated rules in each file.

 ## Using the Command Line